About the organization

 Solution

-To deliver on its mission, the non-profit partnered with Immuta to build an automated data access layer that simplifies data sharing while preserving both data privacy and utility.
+To deliver on its mission, the non-profit partnered with Immuta to build an data security layer that simplifies data sharing while preserving both data privacy and utility.

-When researchers want to begin a new project, they can discover data sets through Immuta’s active data catalog and workflows.
+When researchers want to begin a new project, they can discover data sets with Immuta’s automated data discovery and classification feature.
 Self-service workflows enable researchers to request access to data, acknowledge approved usage purposes, request access control changes, and propose new projects.

-This approach exponentially simplifies the data request process for their data engineering team.
-New researchers now have instant access to data, but only the data required to work on their problem scope — reducing time to utilize data from months to hours.
+This approach exponentially simplifies the data request process for the data engineering team.
+New researchers now have instant access to data but only to the data required to work on their problem scope — reducing time to utilize data from months to hours.

 This new approach greatly simplifies the process of preparing and sharing sensitive data for analytics, eliminating the complexity of creating roles for every researcher and building secure views and complex, role-based functions to implement advanced PETs like format-preserving masking or dynamic k-anonymization.